-In his celebrated bestseller The Seven Principles For Making Marriage Work, Dr. Gottman talks about the importance of tradition in building and maintaining a dynamic family culture: creating a set of customs (“like Sunday dinner out”), rituals (“like a champagne toast after the birth of each baby”), and myths (“the stories [family members can] tell themselves… that explain what it means to be a part of their group”).
+In his celebrated bestseller “The Seven Principles For Making Marriage Work,” Dr. John Gottman talks about the importance of tradition in building and maintaining a dynamic family culture: creating a set of customs (“like Sunday dinner”), rituals (“like a toast after the birth of a child”), and myths (“the stories [family members can] tell themselves… that explain what it means to be a part of their group”).

-Dr. Gottman encourages asking open-ended, directive questions when talking about each other’s dreams.
-In The Relationship Cure, he names one of his favorites:
+Dr. John Gottman encourages asking open-ended, directive questions when talking about each other’s dreams.
+In “The Relationship Cure,” he names one of his favorites:

 “What’s the story behind that?”

 Dreams, as Dr. Gottman explains, tend to come with a narrative.
 A narrative that the dreamer is often more than happy to share if asked by a curious listener.
 Show interest and you may be rewarded with a great story and a stronger connection to the storyteller.